 When a license is suspended, drivers may qualify for a limited driving permit.
-The limited permits are available for fee during the suspension period and will restrict the places and purpose that you are allowed to drive such as:
+The limited permits are available during the suspension period and will restrict the places and purpose that you are allowed to drive such as:

 - Driving to your place of employment to perform the normal duties of your occupation.